 Solution 4: Check for the Updates

 Is your MacBook updated to the latest firmware?
-If no, then make habit of updating the macOS as it can cause several other issues like this.
-Alternatively, turn on Automatic Updates so that whenever any new update is released by Apple, MacBook will automatically get updated.
+If not, make a habit of updating MacOS, as it can cause several other issues like this.
+Alternatively, turn on Automatic Updates so that whenever Apple releases a new update, your MacBook will automatically get updated.

 For macOS Ventura: